theycallmethetailor/js-function-scopes/README.md

 ```

-Expression funcions do NOT get hoisted.
+Expression functions do NOT get hoisted.

-Because of hositing can get confusing in a larger codebase [here is a long article suggesting to us Function Expression over declaration](https://javascriptweblog.wordpress.com/2010/07/06/function-declarations-vs-function-expressions/).
+Because of hoisting can get confusing in a larger codebase [here is a long article suggesting to us Function Expression over declaration](https://javascriptweblog.wordpress.com/2010/07/06/function-declarations-vs-function-expressions/).

 <!--### using return
 console log vs return-->